ahmetozlu/tensorflow_object_counting_api/README.md

 TODOs:

 - Custom Object Trainer Interface will be added.
+- A Custom Object Counting Sample project will be released.
 - Autonomus Training Image Annotation Tool will be developed.

 ## Theory